- What is an Airbnb Payment Scam?

 Double-Check Listings

-Legitimate listings should have plenty of photos and reviews, as well as a detailed description of the property and its amenities.
+Legitimate listings should have plenty of photos and reviews and a detailed description of the property and its amenities.
 If the listing is a recent addition to Airbnb, look for reviews on any other properties the host may manage on Airbnb.

 Verify the Property and Host

 Check out the property by Googling the address.
-Then, use Google Street View to see if the pictures match up with the listing.
-Check that the images have the “Airbnb.com Verified Photo” watermark, indicating one of the company’s professional photographers took the photos.
-You can also lookup the person on social media to make sure it’s a real person.
+Then, use Google Street View to see if the pictures match the listing.
+Check that the images have the "Airbnb.com Verified Photo" watermark, indicating one of the company's professional photographers took the photos.
+You can also look up the person on social media to make sure it's a real person.

 Red Flags of Airbnb Payment Scams

-Airbnb payment scams are usually pretty easy to spot.
-If you notice any of the following red flags, look for another rental.
+These Airbnb scams are usually pretty easy to spot.
+Look for another rental if you notice any of the following red flags.

 Requests For Payment Outside of the Airbnb Site

-It’s a sure sign of fraud when someone asks you to pay outside the Airbnb platform.
-This typically means you’ll be asked to pay with cash, check, money order, cryptocurrency, wire transfer, or another third-party payment platform.
-Of course, the host (i.e., the scammer) doesn’t want you to be able to get your money back when you find out you paid for a fraudulent reservation.
+It's a sure sign of fraud when someone asks you to pay outside the Airbnb platform.
+This typically means you'll be asked to pay with other payment methods, such as cash, check, money order, cryptocurrency, wire transfer, or another third-party payment platform.
+Of course, the host (i.e., the scammer) doesn't want you to be able to get your money back when you find out you paid for a fraudulent reservation.

 A typical vacation rental listing might look normal on the surface.
-However, when you dig a little deeper or try to contact the host with questions, you’ll likely notice some odd behavior.
+However, you'll likely notice some odd behavior when you dig a little deeper or try to contact the host with questions.

 In this example, the scammer has emailed a document to the would-be renter with instructions for wiring payment.
 The URL at the top, 1itinerary-airbnb.com, is also a fake domain not affiliated with Airbnb.
 This scammer wants to trick renters into believing they’re still on the Airbnb platform.

 In the below listing, the host claims that booking delays will result unless you contact him via email.
-The false sense of urgency, along with the spelling mistakes and strange wording, is a dead giveaway of a scam.
+The false sense of urgency, spelling mistakes, and strange wording are all dead giveaways of a scam.

 What To Do if You’ve Fallen for an Airbnb Payment Scam

-As a victim of an Airbnb payment scam, you’re dealing with the loss of your hard-earned vacation funds and may have to shelve your vacation plans altogether.
-As the Airbnb platform has grown, many people have found themselves in this same unfortunate situation.
+As a victim of an Airbnb payment scam, you're dealing with losing your hard-earned vacation funds and may have to shelve your vacation plans altogether.
+As the Airbnb platform has grown, many people have been in this unfortunate situation.

 Report the Scam to Your Bank